Well-separated soliton-antisoliton pairs with an adjoint Higgs field in 4D space: Conclusions

 \section{Conclusions}

 For the model described by the action~(\ref{action}), we have investigated the static solutions with spherical symmetry.
 These solutions have Chern numbers $\pm 1$ and correspond to a soliton and an antisoliton.
 In the entire infinite space, the action of such solutions diverges, indicating that these solutions cannot truly exist.
-This agrees with the conclusion of the scaling analysis.
+However, in a finite space, such as an R-radius 4-ball, these solutions have finite action.
+We have also analyzed the scaling transformation of the finite-space single-soliton state and obtained the stability condition, which is also verified numerically.

 When a soliton and an antisoliton coexist, they can form a quasi-static state with finite action.
 Such a state is topologically trivial, as its total Chern number is 0.
 The action is linearly proportional to the logarithm of the separation.
 We have verified this interaction numerically.
 As the separation tends to infinity, the action diverges, reiterating that a soliton/antisoliton cannot exist independently.
-The existence of this type of solitons is similar to that of quarks.

-We have also analyzed the scaling transformation of the soliton-antisoliton state and obtained the stability condition, which is also verified numerically.
+We have also verified the scaling stability condition of the soliton-antisoliton pair.